 The Subsidy Fund currently holds general obligation bonds of the State.
-Based on Subsidy Fund levels and cash flow calculations as of December 31, 2001, the State was the source of approximately 19.24 percent of the gross cash flow servicing the Outstanding Bonds.
-This percentage will not change significantly as a result of the issuance of the 2002 Series 2 Bonds.
+Based on Subsidy Fund levels and cash flow calculations as of December 31, 2001, the State is currently the source of approximately 19.24 percent of the gross cash flow servicing the Outstanding Bonds.
+This percentage is not expected to change significantly after all proceeds of the 2002 Series 1 Bonds have been disbursed for Loans.